Lake Tahoe Kayaking Launch

 Wishon Reservoir Paddling

-Nearby to Lily Pad campground and Wishon Village RV park, this open reservoir fits those wanting to get outdoors as well as avoid influxes of crowds.
-Wishon reservoir provides mirror flat water that lets you cruise around the two-mile-long lake with ease, particularly in the hours of early morning.
+Nearby to the Lily Pad campground and Wishon Village RV park, this open reservoir is great for kayaking if you want to get outdoors as well as avoid lots of crowds.
+Wishon Reservoir provides flat water that lets you cruise around the two-mile-long lake with ease, particularly in the early morning hours before it’s too hot out.
 Tired of paddling but still wanna spend the day on the water?
 Wishon Village also offers boat rentals, as well as most essentials at their camp store.
+This is a great example of public lands that you might not think of for paddling but is kind of awesome.

 Launch location: